Antoinebr/rank-numbers/readme.md

 const {createRanking,getRank} = require('rank-numbers');
 ```

-Create a ranking first :
+Create a overall ranking first :

 ```JavaScript
 const myRanking = createRanking([1, 9, 10, 9, 7, 1, 1];
 // myRanking === {"1": 4,"7": 3,"9": 2,"10": 1}
 ```

-Get the rannking in a secondtime :
+Get the ranking for a specific value in a secondtime :

 ```JavaScript
 const theRanking = getRank(10,myRanking);